eprev/eprev.org/_posts/2017-01-05-how-to-detect-if-css-transforms-are-supported-on-svg.md

   - svg
   - html
   - javascript
-excerpt: How to check whether or not the browser supports CSS transforms on SVG elements.
+description: How to check whether or not the browser supports CSS transforms on SVG elements.
 ghIssueId: 15
 ---